1192 Assistant Director, Recruitment

 Education: A bachelor's degree is required; a master’s degree is preferred.

 Experience: Two years of experience working in education or recruitment is required.
-Experience working in a diverse environment with people from diverse backgrounds is required.
 Experience in recruitment, admissions, and/or experience planning large events and managing complex projects is preferred.
 Experience utilizing technology such as a Customer Relationship Management (CRM) solution is preferred.

 Skills: Excellent communication skills, both written and verbal, are required.
 The ability to learn and follow complex procedures and detailed policies while working with minimal supervision is required.
 Effective decision-making skills are required.
-A fundamental understanding of current issues and challenges facing individuals representing diverse backgrounds is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Familiarity with the key initiatives in the recruitment and promotion of individuals representing diverse backgrounds is preferred.
+Familiarity with key initiatives in student recruitment a is required.
 Familiarity with database systems such as Ellucian’s Banner, PeopleSoft, or some other type of database product utilized by institutions of higher education is preferred.

 Effort: This position makes presentations, staffs recruiting events, and transports and sets up media equipment, supplies, and displays unassisted.
 Some data entry and computer work is required.